 A complaint should be in writing, and contain the name and address of the person filing it, and briefly describe the action or inaction that is being grieved.
-Please use this complaint form, and attach additional sheets if needed.
+Please use this Accommodation Complaint/Grievance form, and attach additional sheets if needed.

 Following the Judicial Branch grievance procedure does not impose any constraints on an individuals right to pursue other remedies, rights and procedures under local, state, or federal law.

 The Judicial Branch is committed to providing equal access to all of our courts, programs and facilities throughout the State of Maine.
 If you have questions about this policy, or feel that you have not been treated fairly, please contact:

 PO Box 4820, Portland ME 04112